 More on geometry: tensor densities, covariant divergence, Fermi-Walker transport.
 Invariant and coordinate features of the Schwarzschild solution, analytic extension of the metric.
 Pericentre precession and light bending in the Schwarzschild field.
 Reissner-Nordström solution of the Einstein equations.
 Kerr and Kerr-Newman solutions of the Einstein equations, Carter equations for electro-geodesic test motion.
 Gravitational collapse and black holes: black-hole uniqueness theorems, formation of black holes, laws of black-hole (thermo)dynamics, extraction of energy from black holes.
 Relativistic theory of stellar equilibria: description of a static and spherically symmetric star, equations of stellar equilibria, radial oscillations and stability.
 Final stages of stellar evolution: degenerate fermion gas, white dwarfs and neutron stars; Chandrasekhar limit.
 Linearized theory of gravitation, plane gravitational waves.
+Basics of Lagrangian approach: variational derivation of Einstein equations, energy-momentum tensor and its conservation; the case with generic (torsion-free) connection.

 A follow-up of the basic general-relativity course (NTMF111), mainly suitable for theoretical physicists and astrophysicists at the turn of their bachelor and master studies.